Jinhui dialect: Phonology

 There is also a rhotic vowel [ɚ] which also occurs in restricted environments and is not argued to be a separate vowel, as well as syllabic nasals /ŋ̍ m̩/.
 There are no diphthongs in Jinhui; all vowels are monophthongs.

 Jinhui also has a large number of consonants, including glottalized stops and a palatalized series:

 The glottalized consonants are unique to the Jinhui dialect and neighboring areas.
 Most distinctive is /ˀɟ/, found for example in 金 /ˀɟɪ̃˥˧/.

-There are other glottalized consonants, such as [ˀm ˀn ˀnʲ ˀl], etc., but these are predictable by the tone and so are not distinctive.
+There are other glottalized consonants, such as [ˀm ˀn ˀnʲ ˀl], etc., but these are predictable by the tone and are therefore allophones.